Is your stressful job filling your head with fear, anger, and hopelessness?

 #6 How to instantly switch to your best state of mind

 Life is tough.
-You are often under pressure to perform, and only your best will erase problems.
+You are often under pressure to perform, and only your best will handle problems.

 The stress and anxiety of these moments do not prove you or your meditation are failures.
 Stress and emotions may be necessary to engage all your mind-body energy to handle a crisis.